 JESS WORBY, INSTRUCTOR

-Jess Worby is a cartoonist, illustrator, visual artist, and teacher at schools like St. John's University.
+Jess Worby is a cartoonist, illustrator, visual artist, and teacher at St. John's University.
 He specializes in teaching the creation of visual narratives that establish a unique personal voice.
 His work has been honored by Society of Illustrators, American Illustration, and Best American Comics, and featured on sites such as Huffington Post, Buzzfeed, and Wired.
 Clients include The New York Times, McSweeney's, Koyama Press, and The Brooklyn Rail.

 PHIL RABOVSKY, INSTRUCTOR